suarez-va/TIDES/README.md

 We will recreate a GHF calculation of hydrogen in a static magnetic field. https://doi.org/10.1063/1.4902884

 1. Create the mol object.
 Create and run a GHF object.
-2. We will apply the magnetic field by modifying the core Hamiltonian of the GHF object.
+2. We will apply the magnetic field by overwriting the core Hamiltonian of the GHF object to include the static field.
 The staticfield module in TiDES will do this.
 3. Create a RT_SCF object.
 Update the observables dictionary to print out the magnetization.
 4. Run the calculation.